woossi0/suite/docs/usermanual/source/processing/contour/static.rst

 Creating a static contour map
 =============================

-Using the GeoServer WPS process **gs:Contour** it is possible to generate a vector contour layer of a given raster layer.
+Using the GeoServer WPS process **ras:Contour** it is possible to generate a vector contour layer of a given raster layer.
 You can access this process through the **WPS Request Builder** by going to :guilabel:`Demos` and selecting :guilabel:`WPS Request Builder`.
-Once there, select :guilabel:`gs:Contour` in the box marked :guilabel:`Choose process`.
+Once there, select :guilabel:`ras:Contour` in the box marked :guilabel:`Choose process`.
 Enter the following information for your specific data:

 .. list-table::
    :header-rows: 1